tjarratt/doit-etre-rad/frontend/README.md

 * after saving from backend, local storage is out of date -> most recent phrase is still "unsaved" :-\
   -> yes, yes, yes, but ...
 IS THIS A PROBLEM ?
+* find a solution to vertical alignment of cards
+  - basically impossible to do given that we're using absolute positioning
 * focus input when navigating between apps on iOS
   -> ("pageshow" event, see "safariwebcontent" docs on handling events)
 * user can delete items from list